Honor Code

 All students enrolled at USCB, whether full-time or part-time, shall be subject to the Academic Code of Conduct (The Honor Code).
 The Chancellor of USCB is the final authority in all matters concerning academic accountability.

-The Executive Vice chancellor for Academic Affairs is responsible for maintaining and enforcing the Academic Code of Conduct.
+The Executive Vice Chancellor for Academic Affairs is responsible for maintaining and enforcing the Academic Code of Conduct.
 The Executive Vice Chancellor for Academic Affairs is also responsible for executing any sanctions resulting from violations of the Code and for keeping records

 Students Talking